swd-turner/musclesofquartz/content/about/_index.md

 ---
-date: "2017-06-24T18:57:12+07:00"
+date: "2020-03-08T19:00:00"
 title: About
 ---
 **Me:** Sean Turner.
-Hydrologist / water resources modeler at the Pacific Northwest National Lab.
-Self-proclaimed water infovore.
+Hydrologist / water resources modeler based in Seattle, WA.

-**This blog:** Daily updates and occasional commentary on new material coming from science journals, news media, Governmental and non-governmental organizations, and my favorite water blogs.
+**This blog:** Daily updates and occasional commentary on new material coming from science journals, news media, governmental and non-governmental organizations, and my favorite water blogs.
 I post whatever I think is interesting and insightful.

-**Why "Muscles of Quartz"?** Check out Pablo Neruda's wonderful poem "Entrance of the River".
-I stole it from there.
-And please let me know if there's a better poem of peice of literature out there that describes hydrological processes so beautifully!!
+**Why "Muscles of Quartz"?** I stole the name from the English translation of Pablo Neruda's beautiful poem "Entrance of the Rivers."
+It's the only piece of acclaimed world literature I'm aware of that describes hydrological processes.